Late Arrivals Early Dismissals Absences

 Whenever possible, please schedule appointments before or after school hours, or during vacation periods.
 If a student must be dismissed early for an appointment, please provide prior notice to the child’s teacher - either via ClassDojo, TalkingPoints, or e-mail.
 You may also call the front office and have a message sent to the classroom.

 If it is necessary for a parent to take his/her child from school during school hours, please ring the bell at the main entrance, show your ID, and complete the "Student Sign Out" form.
 That form may be accessed by scanning the appropriate QR code on the front door.
 After those steps are completed, then your student will be called up from their classroom.
 Please do not call ahead and ask for your child to be in the office waiting.
 If the student returns to school that same day, he/she should report to the office for readmission.

 When your child is absent, you should notify their teacher, or the front office.
 If the absence should be considered as "excused", send a written letter to the school which includes the following information: Your child’s name, Dates of absence, Specific cause of absence, Your signature and daytime phone number.
 Absences without explanation will be marked "unexcused".

-- Any child who has been absent from school for 7 days will be notified in writing.
-Any child that accumulates at least twenty-five absences will be granted an attendance hearing to take place in May of each school year.
+Any child who has been absent from school for 6 or more days will have a letter sent home via postal mail.
+Any child that accumulates twenty-five absences or more will be referred for an attendance hearing to take place in May of each school year.